metacontroller/metacontroller/docs/src/guide/install.md

 ## Prerequisites

-* Kubernetes v1.16
+* Kubernetes v1.11+
 * You should have `kubectl` available and configured to talk to the desired cluster.

 ### Running on kubernetes older than 1.16

-Metacontroller *should* work fine (as for now - December 2020) running on 1.9+, as it does not have direct dependency on kubernetes API version.
+As metacontroller does not have direct dependency on kubernetes API it have wide range of supported kubernetes versions.
-In this case you should use [0.4.5](https://github.com/metacontroller/metacontroller/releases/tag/v0.4.5) release manifests, just put current (or any fixed) image version in `metacontroller.yaml`.
-However there is no gurantee that this will work forever - the goal is to make it compatibile with supported kubernetes releases.
-Please update your cluster in that case.
+However, to be able to install it on clusters older than 1.16, CRD with schema in version `v1beta1` must be used then.

 ### Grant yourself cluster-admin (GKE only)